Contributing¶

 Though not required, tox can be used to run all checks (lint, tests, etc.) needed in development environment.

-The project uses flake8 for linting, black and isort for formatting and mypy for type-checking.
+The project uses ruff for linting and formatting and mypy for type-checking.

 When creating new files in the source repository, take care to include the license and copyright information.
 This can be handled with the help of the reuse tool, e.g.: